airpair/creating-container-components-part-2-angular-1-directives/post.md

 ### The transclude function

-We’ve been assuming access to a `clone` variable that represents the user’s content—how do we actually get access to that?
+While writing our custom matching process, we’ve been assuming access to a `clone` variable that represents the user’s content—how do we actually get access to that?

 The answer is something called the `transclude` function.